Rayankrachni/LamiaRegoubAcademy/README.md

 ## Description

-This project is a Desktop Application using flutter
+### This project is a Desktop Application using flutter

+the main goal of this application is to save the imporatant information of goupes and learners.

+### Main Features

+- Add/Edit/Delete group; craft; learner
+- local data base used for the storage
+- Provider for the state management

 ![Login](https://user-images.githubusercontent.com/87647184/179388105-755e379e-223e-4280-bc6a-e2ee3ebf08cf.PNG)